houseofaragon/browser-ext-translate/README.md

 # Browser extension to translate text

-This chrome browser extension runs the huggingface Translation pipeline on given text from the oage,
+This chrome browser extension runs the huggingface Translation pipeline on given text from the page,

 ## Getting Started
 1. Install the necessary dependencies: